Parent Teacher Organization (FRISB)

 - Checks in excess of $200 require a second signature.
 The Treasurer will work with the secondary check signers to obtain their signature and to deliver your check in an expedited manner.

 - The Treasurer will check the designated inbox periodically.
-For the FY2011-2012, the schedule is approximately once per week.
 However, if the reimbursement is needed immediately, the completed form with supporting documentation can be scanned and emailed to the Treasurer.

 If there are any questions, please email the FRISB Treasurer.